-Buyers are more comfortable shopping from sellers who offer return policies, even though most buyers will never return an item.
+Buyers are more comfortable shopping with sellers who offer returns, even though most buyers will never return an item.
 We've found that items with clear return policies typically sell better than items that don't.

 All sellers on eBay are required to specify a return policy, whether your policy is to accept returns or not.
-We encourage you to accept returns and to offer a buyer-friendly return policy.
+We encourage you to offer a buyer-friendly return policy.
 This can help you qualify for Top Rated Plus and attract more buyers.
-Accepting returns can also provide your buyers with a way to resolve concerns without filing a Buyer Protection case.
+Accepting returns can also provide your buyers with a way to resolve concerns without filing a case.

 If you accept returns, a buyer can return an item for any reason, including when they change their mind about a purchase—as long as the return meets the return requirements—for example, returning an item within your stated time frame, and meeting item condition requirements.

 Important: Even if you specify "no returns accepted," under the eBay Money Back Guarantee the buyer can still return an item if it doesn't match the item description.
-Learn more about what eBay Buyer Protection means to sellers.
+Learn more about what the eBay Money Back Guarantee means to sellers.

 Create a return policy